Dhanno01/Landing-Page/README.md

 ## OverView

-This project is a responsive landing page for Uifry, a financial management tool.
+This project is a  landing page for Uifry, a financial management tool.
 The page showcases features, advantages, and user testimonials, providing visitors with information about the product.

 ## Technologies Used